 - The young woman learns she has no right to change her mind about anything, even if she matures as a person.
 And main characters always change the course of a story; that’s what makes a story a story.

-- In cases where the promise involves male disappointment, she learns that his right to expect is greater than her right to refuse.
+- In cases where the promise involves male disappointment, she learns that his right to receive is greater than her right to refuse.

 - She absorbs the idea that a ‘yes’ in a previous situation also means an unspoken ‘yes’ in a subsequent situation.